 Brook Trout can be caught on a variety of different flies, including, streamers, dry flies and nymphs.
 There are surely more flies out there that you could use, but those are the most standard for catching Brookies.

-Here are the 10 Most Popular Brook Trout Flies of All Time
+These are the 10 best Brook Trout flies

 - Elk Hair Caddis Fly